noqcks/noqcks.github.io/content/oss-contrib.md

-_The following are some of my larger contributions to OSS projects._
+_The following are some of my larger contributions to OSS projects.
+I believe that Open Source Software is important philosophically and economically and I try my best to give back every so often!_

 # [Prometheus](https://github.com/prometheus/prometheus/)
 - 2018-08-04: https://github.com/prometheus/prometheus/commit/8bb6e0dd6e80ab2b9719d2e2e6a762f9f29575d6